LambdaHack/LambdaHack/GameDefinition/PLAYING.md

         >               descend a level
         c               close door
         E               manage equipment of the leader
-        g and ,         get items
+        g or ,          get items
         a               apply consumable
         f               fling projectile
         +               swerve the aiming line